- Fee assured

 An accomplished clinical triallist, Dr Nwokoro has recently submitted his doctoral thesis entitled: “the role of arachidonic acid 5-lipoxygenase promoter polymorphism in response to montelukast in preschool wheezing children”.
 He has published research in journals including The Lancet Respiratory Medicine, The British Medical Journal, The European Respiratory Journal, Archives of Disease in Childhood, Thorax and Paediatric Respiratory Reviews on topics such as preschool wheeze, air pollution and lung health, cystic fibrosis and eicosanoid biology and has spoken at national and international conferences including the John Price Respiratory Conference, the Royal College of Paediatrics and Child Health Spring Meeting, the European Respiratory Society Summer Meeting and the American Thoracic Society Conference.

 Dr Nwokoro was born in Leeds, moving to London aged 9.
 He studied at Haberdashers’ Aske’s school in Elstree before reading Medicine (also sprint hurdling and singing in a funk band) in Cambridge.
 He is settled in Hertfordshire with his wife and two young children and enjoys road cycling, skiing, singing, creative writing and paediatrics.
 He is involved in campaign efforts to reduce air pollution around schools and elsewhere.

-Dr Nwokoro has received research grant funding from the Barts and the London Charity, and travel grant awards from the British Paediatric Respiratory Society, the British Lung Foundation and the American Thoracic Society.
-He has also secured funding to employ a Darzi Leadership fellow to improve local asthma standards in East London.
+Dr Nwokoro has received research grant funding from the Barts and the London Charity and the Darzi Foundation, and travel grant awards from the British Paediatric Respiratory Society, the British Lung Foundation and the American Thoracic Society.
+The Darzi funding includes £60,000 to support a Darzi Leadership fellow to improve local asthma standards in East London.